The internet and smartphone technology are key to the way I connect with others.

 Eat Proper Meals, Exercise and Drink Water

-The Day of the Exam
+Plan for the Day of the Exam

 Inside the Exam Room: The Exam Itself

-2. Calmly read through each question and make a mark against those that you think are particularly easy or particularly difficult.
+- Calmly read through each question and make a mark against those that you think are particularly easy or particularly difficult.
 Allow yourself no more than five minutes for this.

-3. The remaining period of the exam should then be divided equally between the number of questions you need to answer.
+- The remaining period of the exam should then be divided equally between the number of questions you need to answer.
 For example, if it's a three-hour paper and you need to answer five questions then you have half an hour for each question, plus five minutes at the start for the read-through, and 25 minutes at the end for final checking.

 Each answer should take the form of a mini essay.
 Start with an introductory paragraph to open up the topic.
 Next discuss the main meat of the argument which will include the pros and cons.
 You can then finish with a final summing up paragraph.
 Your answer must be written using correct grammar and complete sentences.
 Spelling is important too.
 Examiners will mark you down if you use text-speak rather than writing grammatically correct English.

 If you have paced yourself through the exam as planned, then you'll have made sure you have some time left after answering the required questions to reread and check over your answers.
 Often you will spot some obvious factual errors, or a couple of spelling mistakes.
 By having allowed sufficient time to correct these, you can gain the crucial extra marks to move you into a better grade.

 Exams are test your knowledge and skills.
 However, exam technique also plays a role in how well you perform in these tests.
 Stay focused and calm and you'll be able to effectively demonstrate the extent and depth of your knowledge.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.